 Ram Skull and Flowers with Crescent Moon

-With the focus taken off of the moon, the crescent we see here is almost more of an after-thought to the bundle of flowers and gems around the ram skull.
+With the focus taken off the moon, the crescent we see here is almost more of an afterthought to the bundle of flowers and gems around the ram skull.

 Matching Botanical Moons

-Two crescent moons ensconced in botanicals is a great idea for a set of matching tattoos.
-While they correlate, they still each retain their individuality with their personal choices of flowers.
+Two crescent moons ensconced in botanicals are a great idea for a set of matching tattoos.
+While they correlate, each person retains a degree of individuality with their personal choice of flowers.

-This artist placed contrasting styles with the same astrological theme together.
-This crescent moon is made with shaded realism, while the corresponding constellation boasts precise linework and silhouettes.
+Here, contrasting styles share the same astrological theme.
+The crescent moon uses shaded realism, while the corresponding constellation boasts precise line work and silhouettes.

 Birth Flowers in Crescent Moon Shape

 This large lunar birth flower piece is romantic and bold.
-The artist used expertly sharp lines and delicate shading throughout, giving the flowers life and movement.
+Expertly sharp lines and delicate shading throughout give the flowers life and movement.

 Realism Crescent Moon

-The artist used a black and grey technique to create a realistic crescent moon.
+Here, the artist used a black and gray technique to create a realistic crescent moon.
 The outer black edge is dark and bold to create a solid shape, and the speckled shadowing gives the illusion of the moon’s glow.